The adventure begins… or so we thought…

 I remember one time it being 2 in the morning when Matt asked what time it was.
 I said it was 2 in the morning but it could have been anytime… 2, 3, 4 in the morning.
 It didn’t matter.
 There was no, “ohh it’s getting late.”
 It’s all part of a normal day.
 Normally, our asses would be in bed.
 Honestly, I don’t know how they do it.
 You’d think one might be annoyed hearing singing from the streets at four in the morning, but no, you lie there in bed in awe and somewhat impressed. *feeling envious

-If you haven’t checked out our article on our first trip to France, click here… Great pics of Paris and La Rochelle with a sentence or two of history.
+If you haven’t checked out our article on our first trip to France, click here… Helpful tips, trix and takeaways with a cool boaty story and great pics of Paris and La Rochelle with a sentence or two of history.
 LR is beautiful.
 It never got old or boring.